 “Milestone” means a mutually agreed upon point of Contractor or Subcontractor delivery of Deliverables, Implementation Services, Maintenance and Support Services, and Government Cloud Subcontractor Services under the terms of this RFP.

-“Materials” will mean, collectively, Software, literary works, other works of authorship, specifications, designs, analyses, processes, methodologies, concepts, inventions, know-how, programs, program listings, programming tools, documentation, user materials, reports, drawings, databases, spreadsheets, machine-readable text and files, financial models and Work Product, whether tangible or intangible.
+“Materials” will mean, collectively, Software, literary works, other works of authorship, specifications, designs, analyses, processes, methodologies, concepts, inventions, programs, program listings, programming tools, documentation, user materials, reports, drawings, databases, spreadsheets, machine-readable text and files, financial models and Work Product.

-“Open Source” means any Software, library, utility, tool or other computer or program code that is licensed or distributed as “free software,” “freeware,” “open source software” or under any terms or conditions that impose any requirement that the Open Source Materials or any Software using, linked with, incorporating, distributed with, based on, derived from or accessing the Open Source Materials: (i) be made available or distributed in source code form; (ii) be licensed for the purpose of making Derivative Works; (iii) be licensed under terms that allow reverse engineering, reverse assembly or disassembly of any kind; or (iv) be redistributable at no charge.
-Open Source Materials include without limitation any Software or Materials licensed or distributed under any of the following licenses or distribution models or similar licenses or distribution models: the GNU General Public License (GPL), GNU Lesser General Public License or GNU Library General Public License (LGPL), Mozilla Public License (MPL), BSD licenses, the Artistic License, the Netscape Public License, the Sun Community Source License (SCSL) the Sun Industry Standards License (SISL) and the Apache License).
+“Open Source” means any Software, library, utility, tool or other computer or program code that is licensed or distributed as “free software,” “freeware,” “open source software” under any terms or conditions that impose any requirement that the Open Source item or any Software using, linked with, incorporating, distributed with, based on, derived from or accessing the Open Source item: (i) be made available or distributed in source code form; (ii) be licensed for the purpose of making Derivative Works; (iii) be licensed under terms that allow reverse engineering, reverse assembly or disassembly of any kind; or (iv) be redistributable at no charge.
+Open Source items may include without limitation any Software or Materials licensed or distributed under any of the following licenses or distribution models or similar licenses or distribution models: the GNU General Public License (GPL), GNU Lesser General Public License or GNU Library General Public License (LGPL), Mozilla Public License (MPL), BSD licenses, the Artistic License, the Netscape Public License, the Sun Community Source License (SCSL) the Sun Industry Standards License (SISL) and the Apache License).

-“PEBA Confidential Information” will mean confidential information of PEBA provided to Contractor or accessed by Contractor under the Contract, including, but not limited to: (i) Personally Identifiable Information (PII), and (ii) information related to PEBA’s operations, such as investment strategies, audit findings, business methodologies, personnel information, technical information; employer information, beneficiary information, survivor information, member information, or any other information deemed by federal or state law, rule or regulation as proprietary or confidential.
+“PEBA Confidential Information” will mean Confidential Information of PEBA provided to Contractor or accessed by Contractor under the Contract, including, but not limited to: (i) Personally Identifiable Information (PII), and (ii) information related to PEBA’s operations, such as investment strategies, audit findings, business methodologies, personnel information, technical information; employer information, beneficiary information, survivor information, member information, or any other information deemed by federal or state law, rule or regulation as proprietary or confidential.

 “PEBA Data” means all data created or in any way originating with PEBA, and all data that is the output of computer processing of or other electronic manipulation of any data that was created by or in any way originated with PEBA, whether such data or output is stored on PEBA’s hardware, the Government Cloud Services Subcontractor’s hardware, or exists in any system owned, maintained, or otherwise controlled by PEBA or by the Government Cloud Services Subcontractor.